casper-network/casper-sidecar/USAGE.md

     curl -sN http://127.0.0.1:19999/events/sidecar
     ```

-### The API Version of Node Events
+### Node events versioning

-An `ApiVersion` event is always emitted when a new client connects to a node's SSE server, informing the client of the node's software version.

-When a client connects to the Sidecar, the Sidecar displays the node’s API version, `ApiVersion`, which it receives from the node.
-Then, it starts streaming the events coming from the node.
-The `ApiVersion` may differ from the node’s build version.
+An `ApiVersion` event is always emitted when the Sidecar connects to a node's SSE server, broadcasting the node's software version.
+Then, the Sidecar starts streaming the events coming from the node.
+Note that the `ApiVersion` may differ from the node’s build version.

 If the node goes offline, the `ApiVersion` may differ when it restarts (i.e., in the case of an upgrade).
 In this case, the Sidecar will report the new `ApiVersion` to its client.
 If the node’s `ApiVersion` has not changed, the Sidecar will not report the version again and will continue to stream messages that use the previous version.

-Here is an example of what the API version would look like while listening on the Sidecar’s `TransactionAccepted` event stream:
+Here is an example of what the API version would look like while listening on the Sidecar’s event stream.
+The colons represent "keep-alive" messages.

 ```
 curl -sN http://127.0.0.1:19999/events